 Mitigation and risk management.
 No project goes as planned, so implementing risk management and planning will help your team reassure stakeholders.
 If you anticipate potential risk in the planning stage, you will ensure your team has an action plan to follow should that risk arise.
 It would be wise to share these potential risks with your clients and the team to show them you are prepared for every situation.
 Moreover, your team will feel more confident knowing there is an action plan.

 Handover and closure.
-Your client must know when the project will be done.
+Your client must know when the project will be done and transferred.
 It's your job to establish crucial success factors at the beginning of the project, and as the end approaches, you need to demonstrate that these factors have been met.

 Why do project managers fail?